Martu people preserve bilby population with traditional knowledge

 Since 2013, the Martu people have managed the Birriliburu Indigenous Protected Area, a 6.6 million hectare site in partnership with Bush Heritage Australia.
 The area encompasses three bio-geographic regions; the Little Sandy Desert, the Gibson Desert and the Gascoyne.

-Ranger Zareth performs a 'right way' fire controlled burning.
+Ranger Zareth performs ‘right way’ fire through a controlled burn.
 (Photo credit: Annette Ruzicka)

 It’s a ‘two-way’ program, where the Martu people act as rangers, overseeing and implementing conservation efforts based off traditional customs.

-Elder ranger Rita Cutter performing 'right way' fire burning.
+Elder ranger Rita Cutter performing ‘right way’ fire burn.
 Patch burning is one way to prevent large-scale hot fires.
 (Photo credit: Annette Ruzicka)

-Preventing bushfires is a major duty, as rangers use their knowledge of the environment to trace fire scars and determine where to create preventive fires.
+Preventing large hot wildfire is a major duty, as rangers use their knowledge of the environment to trace fire scars and determine where to create preventive fires.

-Ranger Grant inspects the movement of a controlled fire.
+Ranger Grant Bingham inspects the movement of a controlled fire.
 (Photo credit: Annette Ruzicka)